RobotOptimist/macivor/content/blog/betrayal-of-acquisition.md

 I realize that this company reminds me strongly of another consultancy I worked for in the past.
 They are direct competitors.
 I was abused at that consultancy.
 I realize that I deeply distrust the acquiring company as a result of that experience.
 I realize that I would never voluntarily elect to work for them.
 I would never apply for a job there.
 If I had other employment I would never accept an offer from them.

 Moreover, I realize I'm not just grieving for my laid off friends.
-I'm grieving because my values and goals no longer coincide with the company.
+I'm grieving because my values and goals no longer align with the company.
 I now _have to_ quit.
 I will not work for a company that does not share my values and is an impediment to my goals.

 I reschedule the mentee meeting.
 I try to get work done.